There are More Reasons to Visit Norway Pavilion at Epcot than Frozen (World Showcase)

 Epcot Norway tour and guide

-So make sure you book your Frozen Ever After Fast Passes far ahead of time, and let us know in the comments below what you’re most excited about for the Norway Pavilion at Epcot!
+So make sure you book your Frozen Ever After Genie+ Reservation, and let me know in the comments below what you’re most excited about for the Norway Pavilion at Epcot!

 Is it the Frozen ride?
 Your chance to meet the coolest Princess and Queen on Disney Property?
 Or, are you just psyched to try out that delicious school bread?!